Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 	}
 	````

-16. The conversion is complete and this Task is complete.
+16. The conversion is complete and this task is complete.
 You could try debugging the add-in, but right now the add-in will display a blank page.
 You will add functionality in **Task 2**.

 <a name="Ex1Task2"></a>
 #### Task 2 - Leveraging Office.js in Outlook ####

 Office Add-ins can use just about any web technology (minus ActiveX).
 The become really powerful when combined with back-end services.
-In this Task, you will modify the add-in to leverage Office.js and communicate with some back-end REST services that are already hosted in the solution.
+In this task, you will modify the add-in to leverage Office.js and communicate with some back-end REST services that are already hosted in the solution.

 1. Open the **Agave.cshtml** file located at **Views > Home** in the **MailCRM** web project.